gtech-mulearn/Top-100-Coders/profile/prathyushmadhusoodhanan@mulearn.md

 #### Leadership and Influence:

 In my roles as Program Head of IEI CSE and Co-Tech Lead of GDSC TKMCE, I've led and guided teams, orchestrated tech events, and fostered innovation.
-Notably, I mentored the ML-A-THON, steering participants through a machine learning competition.
+Notably, I mentored the ML-A-THON, helping participants through a machine learning competition.
 Additionally, my involvement in PyWeek showcased my mentorship skills in Python programming.
-My established network of local and international contacts will facilitate collaboration and knowledge sharing in the Top 100 community.
-Through active participation in discussions, webinars, and collaborative projects, I aim to inspire and guide fellow members, contributing to collective growth and success.
+I have quite some connections with whom I aspire to learn and grow together.

 #### As a Top 100 Member:

-I'm applying to the Top 100 to fuel my unwavering pursuit of excellence.
-It's an opportunity to expand my knowledge in AI, Web3, and entrepreneurship, aligning with my professional goals.
-This community offers insights from accomplished entrepreneurs and invaluable networking to stay updated on industry trends, foster collaborations, and explore new career avenues.
+Top 100 is an opportunity to expand my knowledge in AI, Web3, and entrepreneurship, aligning with my professional goals.
+This community offers insights from accomplished entrepreneurs and invaluable networking to stay updated on industry trends and foster connections.
 In essence, being in the Top 100 will empower me with cutting-edge knowledge, a supportive community, and influential networks, propelling my success in AI, Web3, and entrepreneurship.

 #### Career Plan: